 - provided time and space for representatives from health practitioners and the local authority to listen to parent carer experiences, views, and ideas

-The events highlighted valuable suggestions and the next steps that will directly feed into the SEND strategy.
+The events highlighted valuable suggestions that fed directly into the SEND Strategy.

 Children and Young People events

-Representatives in the SSG also met with young people from different youth groups, like the Young SEND Ambassadors, to ensure they were involved in strategy development as well.
+Workshops were held with young people from different youth groups, like the Young SEND Ambassadors.

-The young people created a statement that will be celebrated and used as a foundation for the strategy:
+The young people created a statement that is used as a foundation for the Strategy:

 ‘All people who work with Children and Young People with SEND understand what matters to them, they listen to them and know how to help them be included and happy.
 This allows them to enjoy their education and make good academic, social and emotional progress to achieve their ambitions.’

 A series of events were held with school leaders to develop a shared understanding and vision about the priorities and how SEND Services can support best practice in school settings.